dsp2003/clef/README.md

 + [M] Mole and Frog merchant objects have proper icons and breakable.
 Also, both have Novakid lines, and the Mole has proper descriptions

++ [M] Converting pixels to voxels and back no longer results in 40% of value loss

 + [M] The maximum number of possible dungeons per vanilla surface biome changed to 7 (was 1 in SG)

 + [F] Reduced lag at the Outpost: